 For good cause, the time limits for written decisions to be made can be extended.
 Good cause includes the fact that a deadline falls during school holidays, vacations or summer session if parties or decision makers are absent.
-Any such time extensions should be communicated in writing to all interested parties and the decision will be made thereafter as The UNM School of Medicine, EMS Academy reserves the right to make changes to any of the policies, procedures, codes, standards, requirements or services as it deems necessary, with the changes applicable to all students taking course from the EMS expeditiously as possible.
+Any such time extensions should be communicated in writing to all interested parties and the decision will be made thereafter as expeditiously as possible.